fursuf1/Tableau/README.md

 - Birds as the dominant category responsible for most strikes.
 - Trends indicating significant impact but no direct relationship between strike occurrence and damage costs.

-### Problem Questions
+### Critical Questions Addressed
-We addressed critical questions during our analysis:
-1. Will the cost of repairs increase over time as the number of wildlife strikes increases?
-2. Will the duration of aircraft out-of-service increase over time with more wildlife strikes?
-3. Can we identify the main causes of high wildlife strikes at the state level or airports?
-These findings offer valuable insights into wildlife strikes in aviation and their associated costs, trends, and causes.
-Feel free to explore the interactive dashboard to dive deeper into the dataset and gain further insights.
+During our analysis, we explored five pivotal questions, each providing valuable insights into wildlife strikes in aviation and their related costs, trends, and causes:

+1. **State Incidence**: Which states experienced higher incidences of wildlife strikes?

+2. **Species Impact and Cost**: What are the most affected animal species, and what are the associated costs?

+3. **State-Specific Costs**: How does the cost of these strikes vary by state?

+4. **Collision Costs Over Time**: What is the collision cost pattern over time, and what can we forecast for the future?

+5. **Incident Frequency by Time**: How do wildlife strike incidents vary in frequency at different times of the day?

+Explore these questions and their insights further using our interactive dashboard for a deeper understanding of wildlife strikes in aviation.

 ## Challenges
 Initially, one of the primary challenges I faced was the organization and formulation of meaningful questions to guide my analysis effectively.
 Additionally, a desire to categorize airports into international, private, and commercial segments emerged as a challenge, which could have provided further insights into the dataset.